mampfes/hacs_waste_collection_schedule/doc/source/joonalup_wa_gov_au.md

 **number**
 *(string) (optional)*

-Your house number as it appears on the Joonalup website.
+Your house number as it appears on the Joondalup website.

 **street**
 *(string) (optional)*

-Your street name as it appears on the Joonalup website.
+Your street name as it appears on the Joondalup website.

 **suburb**
 *(string) (optional)*

-Your suburb as it appears on the Joonalup website.
+Your suburb as it appears on the Joondalup website.

 **mapkey**
 *(string) (optional)*

-The unique identifier for your property used by the Joonalup website.
+The unique identifier for your property used by the Joondalup website.

 ## Example